Update | Date |

 Port Settings

-On this screen we are going to specify port 8889 to access YouTubeDL, this is in line with the Environment Variable set earlier.
-You only need to set the Local Port don’t change the Container Port.
-When done click Next.
+On this screen we are going to specify port 9998 to access YouTubeDL, this is in line with the Environment Variable set earlier.
+You will need to change BOTH the Local Port and the Container Port (we don’t normally do this)

 Volume Settings